stjohnd777/udp_utils/Readme.md

 - A value of 0 means black, and the maximum value means white.
 - Characters from a "#" to the next end-of-line are ignored (comments).

+---

+### GigE Vision
+- Interface standard high-performance cameras.
+- Provides a framework for
+  - transmitting high-speed video
+  - related control data over Ethernet networks.
+- require the payment of annual licensing fees

+### GigE Vision has four main elements:

+- GigE Vision Control Protocol (GVCP)—Runs on the UDP protocol.
+- The standard defines how to control and configure devices.
+- Specifies stream channels and the mechanisms of sending image and configuration data between cameras and computers.
+- GigE Vision Stream Protocol (GVSP)—Runs on the UDP protocol.
+- Covers the definition of data types and the ways images can be transferred via GigE.
+- GigE Device Discovery Mechanism—Provides mechanisms to obtain IP addresses.
+- XML description file based on a schema defined by the European Machine Vision Association's GenICam